In her book Art of Sexual Ecstasy Margot Anand writes, “Orgasms have been cherished, misunderstood, feared and indulged throughout the ages.

 Great spiritual teachers throughout the ages have stated that orgasm is the closest some people come to a spiritual awakening because of the momentary loss of self.

-Maybe this is why the French refer to the orgasm as ‘la petite mort,’ translating into little death, the brief loss or weakening of consciousness.
+Maybe this is why the French refer to the orgasm as ‘la petite mort,’ translating into little death, the brief loss or weakening of the logical mind.